-Since there is a Serato software coming with this controller you can plug-and-play anytime just by connecting the controller to your laptop.
+Since the DDJ-SZ2 comes with software, you can plug-and-play anytime just by connecting the controller to your laptop.
 Everything on this turntable from the buttons and controls to the built-in sound cards is Serato-ready.

-There is a pad which has a “needle search” function.
+There is a pad that has a “needle search” function.
 That allows you to jump to a specific part of the track just by pressing the pad.

 Some other features are the peak limiter and p-lock fader cap.
 The first controls the clipping of the main output while the second locks your fader knobs.
 That prevents knobs dropping which will pretty much ruin whatever you were playing.